-ing of large quantities of information would be unduly burdensome, the cur todian may attach a change of classifi cation notice to the storage unit h lieu of the marking action otherwise required.
+ing of large quantities of information would be unduly burdensome, the cus todian may attach a change of classifi cation notice to the storage unit in lieu of the marking action otherwise required.
 Each notice shall indicate the change, the authority for the action, the date of the action, and the storage units to which it applies.
-Item permanently withdrawn from such storage units shall be marked prompt ly in accordance with the marking pro visions herein.
-However, when infor mation subject to a posted downgrad ing, upgrading, or declassification notice is withdrawn from one storage unit solely for transfer to another, or a storage unit containing such information is transferred from one place to another, the transfer may be made without marking if the notice is at tached to or remains with each shipment (4-102).
+Item: permanently withdrawn from suct storage units shall be marked prompt ly in accordance with the marking provisions herein.
+However, when infor mation subject to a posted downgrad ing, upgrading, or declassification notice is withdrawn from one storage unit solely for transfer to another, or a storage unit containing such information is transferred from one place to another, the transfer may be made without marking if the notice is attached to or remains with each shipment (4-102).